Highlights and updates

 Blue Cross Blue Shield of North Carolina had 62,285 enrollees on grandmothered (transitional) plans in 2016, and their average rate increase was 11.9 percent for 2017.
 Those plans are allowed to continue in force until at least the end of 2017.
 HHS has issued yet another extension for grandmothered plans, allowing them to remain in force throughout 2018 as well, although it will be up to each state to decide whether to allow that extension, and it will then be up to the insurance companies to decide whether to renew the plans again for 2018.

 There are another 63,000 Blue Cross Blue Shield of North Carolina enrollees whose plans are grandfathered (meaning they were already in force as of March 23, 2010, and they can remain in force indefinitely as long as no substantial changes are made to the coverage).
 The grandfathered plans did not have a rate increase for 2017; average rates for those plans remained the same as they were in 2016.
+However, those plans will be terminated altogether at the end of 2017, as Blue Cross Blue Shield of North Carolina has decided not to renew them.

 3rd highest enrollment among Healthcare.gov states